St Mark Passion (N. Matthes): Classification of the new composition and reconstructions

 Many musicians, scientists and musicologists have tried in various ways to «reconstruct» Bach's St Mark Passion (see St Mark Passion, BWV 247).
 All these versions have Picander's text as their basis and are based on the assumption that Bach, for his St Mark Passion of 1731, has re-used music which he had composed in the years before.
 This may be music with a similar theme or topic, or with comparable rhyme or language schemes used in other vocal works of Bach (for example, from the Trauerode, BWV 198, or the sacred cantata Widerstehe doch der Sünde, BWV 54), then re-used with the «parody» method often used by Bach in other occasions, and then matched with the text of the Passion of St Mark.
 In other versions, missing parts have been supplemented by new compositions; in others again, the missing parts would not be sung, but performed by a speaker.
 And some more versions try to match the text of St Mark with parts from Bach's St John Passion or St Matthew Passion, i. e. in recitatives of Jesus, or in Turba choruses.

-Since there is no secure scientific insight which pieces Bach might have used for his St Mark Passion, and since there is also no evidence that he did so at all, the thought came up to provide a new piece which would not be based on already existing pieces by Bach at all.
-It should be, for the first time since Bach, a piece backing on the style of baroque music and on Bach's personal style, using Picander's complete libretto and making it possible to be experienced as a «baroque oratorio» by a contemporary audience.
+There is no secure scientific insight which pieces Bach might have used for his St Mark Passion, there is also no evidence that he did so at all.

-The new St Mark Passion is, despite its baroque instruments and the musical and stylistic means of Bach's time, a contemporary piece which provides the possibility for the musicians to participate in the study, production and premiere of a stylistically «baroque» piece.
-The piece will be first performed in Passiontide 2023, under the artistic and musical direction of the composer, and right on the day 292 years after the first performance of Bach's own St Mark passion on Good Friday, 23 March 1731 in Leipzig.